Nov 14, 2024

 Treatment of Candidiasis

-The treatment process for candidiasis will involve a combination of several antifungal medicines, such as fluconazole and amphotericin B. In addition to these, supportive therapy will be done to help manage the cat’s symptoms and provide relief.
+The treatment process for candidiasis will involve a combination of several antifungal medicines.
+In addition to these, supportive therapy will be done to help manage the cat’s symptoms and provide relief.

 Rhinosporidiosis